Gas Regulator Pressure: LPG Pressure Regulator | LPG Gas Pressure Regulator

 The process of going from liquid to vapour (gas) is called vaporisation.

-LPG stays liquid because it is under pressure in a gas cylinder.
+LPG in the bottom of the gas bottle stays liquid because it is under pressure in the gas bottle.

 As a liquid, it looks a lot like water.